The Science Behind Size Exclusion Chromatography

 The mobile phase is a liquid solvent, while the stationary phase can be silica-based particles.
 The selection of the mobile phase (polar or non-polar) depends on the polarity of the sample being analyzed.

-Key Applications of HPLC
+Important Uses of HPLC

-- Pharmaceutical testing and drug development.
+Pharmaceutical testing and developing medications.

-- Food safety analysis (e.g., pesticide residues).
+Food safety monitoring (e.g., pesticide contamination).

 Supercritical Fluid Chromatography (SFC)